 Water quality, occupational safety, and hygiene

 Rainwater on construction sites is non-potable water and is used as process water.
 Regular visual checks (turbidity, odor), removal of sediments, and filter replacement increase operational safety.
 To avoid unnecessary aerosol formation, spray patterns should be designed for dust binding rather than fine mist.
 Personal protective equipment and skin-friendly work practices must be observed.
+Keep water circuits free of standing zones, clean heads and lances, and replace worn seals to minimize hygiene risks in aerosol-producing tasks.

 Legal and organizational aspects

 In general: Discharging treated water into sewers, soil, or water bodies requires compliance with local authority requirements.
 These concern in particular solids content, potential alkaline reactions from concrete fines, and possible oil or contaminant inputs.
 Early coordination with responsible bodies, clean separation of water streams, and transparent documentation of volumes and disposal routes are recommended.
 Statements herein are always non-binding and do not replace official guidance.
+For storage and handling on site, consider any notification duties for temporary tanks and ensure secondary containment where mandated.

 Integration into the use of Darda GmbH hydraulic tools